10 MIN READ

 Maintaining adequate soil fertility and soil pH can reduce the risk of environmental stress that lowers yield potential.

-Starter fertilizer.
+• Starter fertilizer.
 Starter fertilizers commonly contain nitrogen (N), phosphorus (P), and potassium (K), and depending on need, sulfur (S).
-Starter fertilizer has shown to increase early plant growth, particularly when planting in colder soils usually associated with early planting and reduced tillage systems with high residue loads.
-However, the use of starter fertilizer and final yield has been inconsistent in the Corn Belt.
-Iowa State University suggests including a starter fertilizer to help maintain yield potential when: 1.) planting occurs earlier than normal into cooler soils; 2.) planting into reduced tillage systems with high residue cover; 3.) planting is delayed due to lack of available P; 4.) planting into a continuous corn production system, especially in reduced tillage systems; and 5.) nutrients are not applied at adequate rates before planting.
+Starter fertilizer can help increase early plant growth, particularly when planting in cooler soils usually associated with early planting and reduced tillage systems with high residue loads.
+However, the use of starter fertilizer and an increase in yield has been inconsistent in the Corn Belt.
+Iowa State University suggests including a starter fertilizer to help maintain yield potential when: 1.) planting occurs earlier than normal into cooler soils (mainly N and P); 2.) planting into reduced tillage systems with high residue cover (mainly N and P); 3.) planting is delayed (mainly P); 4.) planting into a continuous corn production system, especially in reduced tillage systems (mainly P and K); and 5.) nutrients are not applied at adequate rates before planting (all three).

-Nitrogen.
-Ensuring adequate available N during peak uptake is critical to reaching the yield potential.
+• Nitrogen.
+Ensuring adequate available N during peak uptake is critical for reaching the yield potential.
 Using practices that focus on efficient application of N can be used to help preserve N for use by the plant.
-Avoid fall applications without the use of a N inhibitor and apply at soil temperatures at 50° F, avoid broadcast urea-based N sources without incorporation or the use of urease inhibitor, and use side application methods that are more in line with plant use.
+Avoid fall applications without the use of an N inhibitor and apply at soil temperatures at or below 50 °F, avoid broadcast urea-based N sources without incorporation or the use of urease inhibitor, and use side application methods that are more in line with plant use.

 Disease Management